Answering "What Are Your Leadership Examples?" In A Job Interview

 What Does a Good Answer Look Like?

-A really good answer to “What are your leadership experiences?” will involve examples that are recent, impactful, and relevant to the job function you are interviewing for.
-It isn’t a big deal if you have leadership experience that differs significantly to the job you are applying for.
+a perfect answer to “What are your leadership experiences?” will involve examples that are recent, impactful, and relevant to the job function you are interviewing for.
+It isn’t a big deal if you have leadership experience that differs significantly from the job you are applying for.
 If you can spin it in a way that makes it relevant to the current potential position, your answer will be a good one.

 Let’s dive into some good answers that you can use as a template for your own answer to this question, as well as a handful of just plain awful answers to avoid entirely.